thu-nics/MoA/README.md

 ## Evaluation

 We provide the example compression plans under the `examples` directory.
-You can use them by setting the following `--lut_path` to the `.pt` files under the directory.
+You can use them by setting the following `--moa_config` to the `.json` files under the directory.

 ### Apply MoA to LLM